China-Digital-Times-CDT/wepreserve/vault/joinus.md

 - Understand the risks participating such project
 - Knows how to protect your identity with secure communication tools(e.g. Signal), and anonymity tools(e.g. Tor)
 - Familiar with engineering tools(e.g. Git, Docker, etc.)

+## This is to show some changes made by M on 13 April 2022 at 15:07